GustavFluur/filterfolk/README.md

 With this message I want to show them my gratitude that I was allowed to use their product images into my website.
 Other product images was taken through a google search and from another Swedish company calls [Biltema](https://www.biltema.se/).

+* After the deployment of the website, something happen to the website's inventory page.
+Due to a lack of time and after deployment no changes can be made.
+I want to have this addressed in this Readme file.

 ## Table of Contents